NuttyLogic/BSBoltManuscript/README.md

 # BSBoltManuscript
-Supporting Material and Analysis Code for BSBolt Manuscript
+Supporting Material and Analysis Code for *BiSulfite Bolt: A BiSulfite Sequencing Analysis Platform*